Teaching for equality – webinars

 Session information

 How can we bring social justice themes like equity, diversity and inclusion into our English language lessons?
-And how can the inclusion of these themes help with the specific challenges faced by secondary and adult learners in rural, semi-urban and urban contexts?
-In this webinar, you will explore how integrating real-world issues like gender equality, environmental justice and human rights can make your lessons more meaningful.
+And how can the inclusion of these themes help with the specific challenges faced by secondary and adult learners?
+In this webinar, we explore how integrating real-world issues like gender equality, environmental justice and human rights can make your lessons more meaningful.
 You'll also learn techniques for assessing the impact of your approach and discover how your teaching can inspire confidence, empathy and action in your learners.

 Session 3: Teachers share: Resources for social change